Without the ongoing support of its wonderful donors and fundraisers, EduMais would not function.

 As an example, EduMais is very grateful to have been the recipient of several church offertories in the Netherlands.

 Another idea comes from Vanete Barr’s canasta group in Rio de Janeiro.
-Every year, they raise money together for the children’s Christmas presents at the end of the year.
+Every year, they raise money together for the children’s Christmas presents.

 Though less direct than the other fundraising methods, this should not be underestimated.
 By sharing our posts and fundraising campaigns, or by inviting your friends to like our pages, you help to spread EduMais’s message to a wider audience.